Stellar cluster formation in a Milky Way-sized galaxy at z>4 -- I. The proto-globular cluster population and the imposter amongst us: Results

 \subsubsection{Number density}

 In Figure~\ref{fig:Numdens}, we plot the evolution of the number density, $\Phi$, as a function of redshift, for the halos with stellar mass $10^4 \leq M_{\star}[{\rm M}_{\sun}] \leq 10^8$ with $F_{\rm b} \geq 0.75$ and stellar velocity dispersion $\sigma_{\star} < 20$~km~s$^{-1}$ (see Section~\ref{sec:prop}).
-The number density is computed by dividing the total number of objects by the volume of the high-resolution region of the simulated box at that time.
-An estimate of the local number density of GCs is indicated by the dashed line at 0.77 Mpc$^{-3}$, and the lower and upper error limit are indicated by the gray-shaded area \citep[for more details, see][]{Rodriguez:2015aa}.
+The number density is computed by dividing the total number of objects ($= 9$) by the volume of the high-resolution region of the simulated box, which is approximately 2 Mpc$^{3}$ at $z=4.4$.
+An observed estimate of the number density of GCs in the local Universe, within a volume of $\sim 10^{3.6}$~Mpc$^{3}$, is indicated by the black dashed line at 0.77 Mpc$^{-3}$, and the lower and upper error limit are indicated by the gray-shaded area \citep[for more details, see][]{Rodriguez:2015aa}.